 For every branch you create, a branch alias will be available to you at

-If you would like to streamline the project creation and asset publishing steps, you can also use the publish command to both create and publish assets at the same time.
+If you would like to streamline the project creation and asset deployment steps, you can also use the deploy command to both create and deploy assets at the same time.
 If you execute this command first, you will still be prompted to specify your project name and production branch.
 These values will still be cached for subsequent deployments as stated above.
-If the cache already exists and you would like to create a new project, you will need to run the
+If the cache already exists and you would like to create a new project, you will need to run the .

 Other useful commands

 If you would like to use Wrangler to obtain a list of all available projects for direct upload, use:

 If you would like to use Wrangler to obtain a list of all unique preview URLs for a particular project, use:

 To deploy with drag and drop:

 - In Account Home, select your account > Workers & Pages.

 - Select Create application > Pages > Upload assets.

 - Enter your project name in the provided field and drag and drop your assets.